POSOCO/power_tracer/README.md

 ##Line Tracer

-The plotter object does the following
+The Line Tracer / Plotter object does the following

-1. Takes a set of lines and plots them
+1. Takes a set of lines and fetches the line power flow information from eDNA server using the eDNA address of the line power flow data point

+2. Plots the lines on a HTML5 canvas

-2. Sets the thickness and color of the lines according to the line state variables like power flow
+3. Sets the thickness and color of the lines according to the line state variables like line power flow, nominal power flow

 ***
-The state variables of the plotter object are the following
+The state variables of the Line Tracer / Plotter object are the following

-1. Set of lines

-2. Plotting function
+1. Plotting function

-3. Color deciding function
+2. Color deciding function

-4. Thickness deciding function
+3. Thickness deciding function

 The Line Tracer Object provides **_setter functions_** and **_getter functions_** that return the information about the above instance variables